Lancashire Law School

 Zanele Nyoni is a qualified solicitor whose main area of interest and research activity is in family law, in particular the regulation of relationships.

-Her key interest is in family, however she teaches across a wide range of subjects and programmes including the undergraduate degree courses, postgraduate Legal Practice Course and Professional Skills Courses.
+Her key interest is in the regulation of relationships, in particular same-sex relationships.
+She primarily teaches family law, however she also teaches across a wide range of subjects and programmes including the undergraduate degree courses, postgraduate Legal Practice Course and Professional Skills Courses.

 Nyoni, Zanele (2019) Cohabitation laws: Where do we go from here?
 In: Family Law and Family Realities: The 16th International Society of Family Law World Conference Book, Eleven International Publishing.